- There are effectively two methods for paywalling web-based content from a technical perspective: Server-side, and client/browser-side.

 The primary downside or “risk” of client-side protection is simple: One way or another, visitors will technically be able to gain access to paywalled content without signing in and/or paying for access to it.

 A simple Google search will surface posts and videos describing how to circumvent client-side paywalls on many popular sites, and browser plugins and other software are also available to help.
-Some publishers intermittently change their paywall implementations in an effort to temporarily combat these tactics.
+Some publishers intermittently change their paywall implementations in an effort to temporarily combat and mitigate the efficacy of these tactics.

 The advantage of client-side paywalls